Matthew T. Scott

-Matthew T. Scott was an American agriculturist and real estate operator during the 19th century.
+Matthew Thompson Scott (1828–1891) was an American agriculturist and real estate operator during the 19th century.
 Born and raised in Kentucky he attended college at Centre College also in Kentucky.
 After college he spent several years tending to his father's lands in Ohio.
 He then journeyed to Central Illinois to develop prairie land into farmland as well as build houses.
 While doing this he created and developed the city of Chenoa.
 He also developed the McLean County Coal Company with Adlai Ewing Stevenson I. Scott also was the founder of the Bloomington Bulletin a Democratic daily newspaper.
 He died in Bloomington in 1891.

 Early life

-Matthew Thompson Scott Jr. was born February 24, 1828, in Lexington, Kentucky, as the fourth son to a wealthy banker Matthew T Scott Sr. Matthew T Scott Sr. was president of the Northern Bank of Kentucky.
+Matthew Thompson Scott Jr. was born February 24, 1828, in Lexington, Kentucky, as the fourth son to a wealthy banker Matthew T. Scott Sr. Scott Sr. was president of the Northern Bank of Kentucky.
 The Scott family was of Scotch-Irish descent who was a direct descendant from the old Covenanter hero, Robert Scott, a member of the Lower House of the Parliament of Scotland.
 Robert Scott lived during the latter part of the 10th century and fought at the Battle of Bothwell Bridge.